marepstein/user-signup-app/README.md

 We will then go through the code with you.

-If you have any questions, or are blocked in any way, reach out to either Owen (owen@ffern.co) or Niall (niall@ffern.co).
+If you have any questions, or are blocked in any way, reach out to Niall (niall@ffern.co).